dscpinheiro/inventory-api/README.md

     - Check that protected operations can only be accessed by authenticated users
     - Validate the application request-response pipeline (e.g. model binding)

-The unit tests can be run with the following command:
+The unit tests can be run with this command:
 ```console
 dotnet test tests/Inventory.UnitTests/Inventory.UnitTests.csproj
 ```